axelson/dep_viz/README.md

 Future:
 - Configurable node coloring based on filename prefix
+- "Live" view of a project selected interactively
+  - Maybe even launch the project via bakeware?
+- [ ] node centric force layout is buggy
+  - [ ] transition to the layout sometimes keeps the discarded nodes for too long
+  - Maybe need to add special handling for `unShowNodeCompileDeps` when transitioning to node-centric force layout
+  - [x] tooltip doesn't match node labels (labels are incorrect)

 Ideas:
 - can you click on a node and give it gravity